 Generally, these patients do not have any other health problems.
 They typically have a female gender identity because the androgen receptors in the brain also do not sense any androgen which can lead to a male gender identity.
-Unfortunately, natural fertility is not possible due to the absence of uterus.
+Unfortunately, pregnancy is not possible due to the absence of uterus.

-While it is somewhat controversial, most specialists recommend removal of the gonads after puberty because of a slightly increased risk of gonad tumors.
-Once the gonads are removed, estrogen replacement therapy is needed.
-Occasionally, if the vagina is too short, reconstructive vaginal surgery (Center for Vaginal Reconstruction) is needed to improve function.
+While it is somewhat controversial, some specialists may offer removal of the gonads after puberty because of a slightly increased risk of gonad tumors.
+If the gonads are removed, estrogen replacement therapy is needed.
+Occasionally, but not always, the vagina is too short.
+Serial dilation, taught in the office is the most successful and preferred methos for vaginal creation.
+Rarely, reconstructive vaginal surgery is needed.

 Externally, the patients have ambiguous genitalia ranging from mostly female to almost completely normal male.
 Internally, the patients do not have a uterus or fallopian tubes.
 The testes can be in the abdomen, in the groin, or completely descended.
 These patients typically present soon after birth due to the ambiguous genitalia.

 The diagnosis of PAIS is sometimes difficult to make and the management of patients with PAIS can be challenging.
-Because there is a variable amount of androgen exposure in the brain, it is difficult to predict with certainty male or female gender identity.
+Because there is a variable amount of male hormone exposure in the brain, it is difficult to predict with certainty male or female gender identity.